 Let us now consider procedure calls, but for now ignore indirect jumps and calls.
 Interprocedural analysis presents new problems because the formals of a procedure and the actuals of a call need to be identified.
 This information is not directly available in the disassembly because parameters are typically passed on the stack in the x86 architecture.
-Further, the instructions that push the actual parameters on the stack need not occur immediately before the call.
-Example 3 will be used to explain the interprocedural case.
+Moreover, the instructions that push the actual parameters on the stack need not occur immediately before the call.
+The following example will be used to explain the interprocedural case:

 Example 3.
-Fig. 5 shows a program with two procedures, main and initArray (see also Fig. 6).
+Fig. 5 shows a program with two procedures, main and initArray.
 Procedure main has an integer array a, which is initialized by calling initArray.
 After initialization, main returns the second element of array a.
+The disassembly is also shown.